Ph-uad/figma-Foundation/README.md

 # figma-Foundation
-# Adoptd Design from a figma design done by @melocoder on twitter
+# Adopted Design from a figma design done by @melocoder on twitter
 #live : https://ph-uad.github.io/figma-Foundation/